 Bank statement loans were often referred to as stated income.
-If a borrower had a sufficiently high enough credit score, usually 700 or more, then the lender would allow the borrower to get a loan without providing tax returns, bank statements, or any other type of documentation.
+If a borrower had a sufficiently high enough credit score, usually 700 or more, then the mortgage lender would allow the borrower to get a loan without providing tax returns, bank statements, or any other type of documentation.

 Savvy business owners hire professional tax accountants to help them take advantage of every tax law and reduce their business income with legal deductions, thus lowering their tax liability at the end of the year.